rubenpazch/enumerable-methods/README.md

 - Ruby
 - Loops
 - Yield
+- Procs
+- UnitTest

 Tools used on this project

 - Visual Studio Code
 - VSCode Ruby by Stafford Brunk
-- Rufo (Ruby Formatter) by Matt Bessey
+- Rubocop

 ## Screenshot